Chikitsak-Care/Frontend-Flutter/README.md

+# Frontend [Flutter]

+Front End UI Implementation and FE Business Logic - Flutter

-# Frontend-Flutter
+# Dependencies

-The Frontend MVVM of the Chikitsak App using Flutter
+[To Be Added]